Modern Tarot Decks

 The New Woman Tarot was published with a British issue of New Woman magazine in 2000.
 It has 22 cards with young, trendy women in modern situations and fashion - on the Internet, working out, at clubs, and even with piercings.

 Omegaland is a 78 card deck set in a dystopian, apocalyptic modern universe of the same name.
 The illustrations are survivalist and heavy on the rifles, crossbows, and tins of beans.
 It's both a tarot deck and card game, and instructions for both are included with the deck.

 The Pagan Tarot, from Gina M. Pace (known as Wicce on the Internet), combines the joys and problems of everyday life with Wiccan and Pagan spirituality.
 The art shows Pagan scenes and is also very modern and ultra-realistic: computers feature in several cards.

 The PoMo Taro by Brian Williams is only loosely associated with the traditional tarot archetypes, featuring renamed suits such as Bottles and Bills, and an interesting array of modern symbols.
 The art is simple, ink and watercolours.

 The Psychobilly Tarot is inspired by the psychobilly music genre, a mix of retro rockabilly, rock'n'roll and punk.
 It has 26 cards - the major arcana and four aces - with imagery drawn from horror, science fiction, tattoo art, kustom kulture and vintage pin ups.
-The deck is now crowdfunding through Kickstarter, and the card images will also be part of a clothing line.
+The deck successfully crowd-funded, and the card images will also be part of a clothing line.

 The Rohrig Tarot is a sexy, glossy Tarot deck that has been thoroughly modernised - the Chariot shows a Formula One motor racing car - and overall the artwork is beautifully done and finely detailed.
 There are two versions of the deck: the US edition and an earlier German edition with uncovered nudity.